graphprotocol/docs/CONTRIBUTING.md

 Direct contributions are much appreciated for simple things (corrections, small additions to existing content).
 If the change is more complex, we encourage you to start a discussion in GitHub Issues or Discord first.

-Change proposals should only be made to the English language version of pages, as translations are handled by [Crowdin](https://crowdin.com/).
+Change proposals should only be made to the English language version of pages (under `/pages/en/`), as translations are handled by [Crowdin](https://crowdin.com/).
 If you spot an issue with a translation, please do open an issue to let us know!

 ## Making changes